-Note: FutureAdvisor does not manage your 401(k), except in the case of an SDBA with Fidelity NetBenefits, as described below.
+Note: FutureAdvisor can't manage your 401(k).
 Investors are encouraged to consult with their plan sponsor with any specific questions.

 How does FutureAdvisor help with 401(k)s?